 \subsection{Generative Methods for Graph-based Semi-supervised Learning}

 Most methods from the above two classes treat the graph as fixed observation and only a few methods~\cite{ng2018bayesian,zhang2018bayesian,liu2019statistical} treat the graph as a random variable and model it with generative models.
-Among them, \citet{ng2018bayesian} focus more on an active learning setting on graphs; \citet{zhang2018bayesian} models the graph along with a stochastic block model and does not consider the interaction between the graph and the features or the labels in the generative model of the graph; the work of \citet{liu2019statistical} is the most similar one as our framework, but is restricted in the linear models.
+Among them, \citet{ng2018bayesian} focused more on an active learning setting on graphs; \citet{zhang2018bayesian} modeled the graph along with a stochastic block model and did not consider the interaction between the graph and the features or the labels in the generative model of the graph; \citet{liu2019statistical} shares the most similar generative model with our framework, but considers a supervised learning setting where the labels are fully observed.
 To our best knowledge, our work is the first to propose a generative framework for graph-based semi-supervised learning that models the joint distribution of features, outcomes, and the graph with flexible nonlinear models.

-Finally, as a side note, there has been a recently active area of deep generative models for graphs~\cite{kipf2016variational,de2018molgan}.
-But these models focus more on generating realistic graph topology structures and are less related to our problem of interest.
+Finally, as a side note, there is a recently active area of deep generative models for graphs~\cite{kipf2016variational,de2018molgan}.
+But these models focus more on generating realistic graph topology structures and are less related to the graph-based semi-supervised learning, which is the problem of interest in this work.